 What impact does winter recreation have on wildlife?

 When wild animals are disturbed, they go on the alert.
-Assessing danger takes time away from other important activities such as feeding, resting and even hibernating.
+Assessing danger takes time and energy – which should be used for other important activities such as feeding, resting and even hibernating.

 - Adult male elk are often in relatively poor condition as winter begins.
 Many have sustained injuries as a result of rutting activity in the fall.
 The quality of winter habitat alone may determine whether some males survive the season.